 How much do pearls cost according to their origin?

-Before we start talking about the different origins of pearls, I would like to clarify that the origin does not intervene in the quality.
+Before we start talking about the different origins of pearls, I would like to clarify that the origin does not intervene in the services.
 Quality is determined by the factors we have discussed.

 All types of pearls have their advantages and should not be compared with each other, but also in many cases they cannot be compared with each other due to their color and size.